-(1) The department will have a technician, or ACT working under a technician, perform QV sampling and testing.
-Department verification testing personnel must meet the same certification level requirements specified in B.4.3 for contractor testing personnel
+The department will have a technician, or ACT working under a technician, perform QV sampling and testing.
+Department verification testing personnel must meet the same certification level requirements specified in B.4.2 for contractor testing personnel for each test result being verified.
+The department will notify the contractor before sampling so the contractor can observe QV sampling.

-- for each test result being verified.
-The department will notify the contractor before sampling so the contractor can observe QV sampling. - (2) The department will conduct QV tests at the minimum frequency of 10% of the required QC tests.
-The department will observe contractor's QC stabilizing agent foaming property test. - (3) The department will locate gradation, mill depth check, roadway gradation sample, and density test samples, at locations independent of the contractor's QC work, collecting one sample at each QV location.
-The department will split each QV sample, test half for QV, and retain the remaining half for 7 calendar days. - (4) The department will conduct QV tests in a separate laboratory and with separate equipment from the contractor's QC tests.
-The department will use the same methods specified for QC testing. - (5) The department will assess QV results by comparing to the appropriate specification limits.
+The department will conduct QV tests at the minimum frequency of 10% of the required QC tests.

+The department will locate gradation, mill depth check, roadway sample, and density test samples, at locations independent of the contractor's QC work, collecting one sample at each QV location.
+The department will split each QV sample, test half for QV, and retain the remaining half for 7 calendar days.

+The department will conduct QV tests in a separate laboratory and with separate equipment from the contractor's QC tests.
+The department will use the same methods specified for QC testing.

+The department will assess QV results by comparing to the appropriate specification limits.
 If QV test results conform to this special provision, the department will take no further action.
 If QV test results are nonconforming, re-evaluation of the entire process must be completed before production can resume.

+The department reserves the right to adjust the rate of the asphalt stabilizing agent at any time.
+The department will accept any risk to the CIR layer associated any adjustments made by the department.

-B.4.6.3 Independent Assurance (IA)
+B.4.5.3 Independent Assurance (IA)

-- (1) Independence assurance is unbiased testing the department performs to evaluate the department's QV and the contractor's QC sampling and testing, including personnel qualifications, procedures, and equipment.
+Independence assurance is unbiased testing the department performs to evaluate the department's QV and the contractor's QC sampling and testing, including personnel qualifications, procedures, and equipment.
 The department will perform an IA review according to the department's independent assurance program.
 That review may include one or more of the following:

 - 1. Split sample testing.

 - 2. Proficiency sample testing.

 - 3. Witnessing sampling and testing.

 - 4. Test equipment calibration checks.

 - 5. Requesting that testing personnel perform additional sampling and testing.

-- (3) If the department identifies a deficiency, and after further investigation confirms it, correct that deficiency.
+If the department identifies a deficiency, and after further investigation confirms it, correct that deficiency.
 If the contractor does not correct or fails to cooperate in resolving identified deficiencies, the engineer may suspend placement until action is taken.
-Resolve disputes as specified in B.4.6.4.
+Resolve disputes as specified in B.4.5.4.

-B.4.6.4 Dispute Resolution
+B.4.5.4 Dispute Resolution

-(1) The engineer and contractor should make every effort to avoid conflict.
+The engineer and contractor should make every effort to avoid conflict.
 If a dispute between some aspect of the contractor's and the engineer's testing program does occur, seek a solution mutually agreeable to the project personnel.
 The department and contractor shall review the data, examine data reduction and analysis methods, evaluate sampling and testing methods/procedures, and perform additional testing.
 Use ASTM E 178 to evaluate potential statistically outlying data.

-- (2) Production test results, and results from other process control testing, may be considered when resolving a dispute. - (3) If project personnel cannot resolve a dispute, and the dispute affects payment or could result in incorporating non-conforming product or work, the department will use third party testing to resolve the dispute.
+Production test results, and results from other process control testing, may be considered when resolving a dispute.

+If project personnel cannot resolve a dispute, and the dispute affects payment or could result in incorporating non-conforming product or work, the department will use third party testing to resolve the dispute.
 The department's central office laboratory, or a mutually agreed on independent testing laboratory, will provide this testing.
 The engineer and contractor will abide by the results of the third party tests.
 The party in error will pay service charges incurred for testing by an independent laboratory.
 The department may use third party test results to evaluate the quality of questionable materials and determine the appropriate payment.
 The department may reject material or otherwise determine the final disposition of nonconforming material as specified in standard spec 106.5.